atechsnob/GAMADV-XTD/README.md

 ## Linux/Mac OS

-This example assumes that GAMADV-XTD has beem installed in /usr/local/gamadv-xtd.
+This example assumes that GAMADV-X!TD has beem installed in /usr/local/gamadv-xtd.
 Set environment variable OLDGAMPATH to point to the existing Gam directory; /usr/local/gam will be used in this example.
 ```
 admin@server:/usr/local/gamadv-xtd$ export OLDGAMPATH=/usr/local/gam